by Robert Lanz LCSW

 Pretty soon I had a cop with bars, a captain, another friend who I could explain our position to openly.
 He got it.
 He also got his own room and his own phone number and his own liaison (me) and was far enough from the ER treatment area that we would not be part of the ensuing flow of cops and family.

 Pretty soon I had the real wife show up and I have no idea how she found out.
-Pretty soon I had a corporate officer from the patient’s business who also wanted information.
+Pretty soon I had a corporate officer from the patient’s business show up who also wanted information.
 How the cops kept the woman the patient was with separated from the patient he was married to is still a mystery but the less I knew, the better I liked it.
 The corporate officer was in the loop as he apparently was friends with the wife.
 I didn’t see the woman I assumed was the hooker, or a close friend who dressed like one anyway, so I assumed the cops took her back to the station as a material witness to whatever had happened and that’s the cop’s job to figure out.
 We’re medical people and all we need to know for our legal documentation is what happened after he got to the ER.

 Luckily my intervention worked just like I hoped it would.